totalspectrum/spin2cpp/doc/basic.md

 ```
 prints `4` and then `3`; the invocation of `incr(2)` behaves the same as `incr(2, 1)`, because the second parameter (`n`) has a default value of 1.

+#### Parameter passing

+Parameters to functions (and subroutines) may be passed "by value" or "by reference".
+The default for integer, floating point, and string variables is for them to be passed by value.
+Classes and arrays are passed by reference by default.
+The defaults may be overridden with the `byref` and `byval` keywords.

 ### Memory allocation